gici-uab/v2f_codec/README.md

 # Retos Colaboración - UAB - Compression system

-This repository hosts the compression tool developed for a Retos Colaboración action with [Satellogic](https://satellogic.com) and other partners.
+This repository hosts updates to the compression tool.

-# Project parts

 - `forest_generation/`: Python tools used to analyze and design compression pipelines based on Variable to Fixed (V2F) forests.